Next.js

 }

-export default async function AuthPage({ params }: { params: Promise<{ pathname: string }> }) {
+export default async function AuthPage({ params }: { params: Promise<{ path: string }> }) {

-const { pathname } = await params
+const { path } = await params

 return (

-<main className="container flex grow flex-col items-center justify-center gap-3 self-center p-4 md:p-6">
+<main className="container flex grow flex-col items-center justify-center self-center p-4 md:p-6">

 </main>